 What are the steps for removing a pituitary tumor using laparoscopy in Turkey?

-There are six steps of laparoscopic pituitary gland surgery, this process usually takes 2-3 hours.
+There are six steps of laparoscopic pituitary gland surgery:

-antiseptic.
-The neuronavigation device is placed on the head and is similar to the GPS.
-It helps the surgeon to know the location of the tumor through a 3D map drawn by the device.
+- Preparation of the patient: It is performed under general anesthesia, the nose is sterilized with antibiotics and antiseptic solutions, a neuronavigation device is placed on the head, which is similar to a GPS, which helps the surgeon to know the location of the tumor through a three-dimensional map drawn by the device.

 - Surgical incision: The doctor inserts the endoscope from the nostril to the back of the nasal cavity.
 A small part of the nasal septum separating the two nostrils is removed.
 The front wall of the sphenoid sinus is opened.

-- Lump excision through a small hole in the sella.
-Excision of the center of the tumor helps the margins drop inward so that the surgeon can access them.
-After removing the visible tumor, the surgeon laparoscopically looks for any hidden tumor in the skull and attempts to remove it.
-It can be difficult to completely treat the tumor, which requires subsequent radiotherapy.
+- Resection of the mass through a small hole in the saddle, resection of the center of the tumor helps the margins to fall inward so that the surgeon can reach it, after removing the visible tumor, the surgeon laparoscopically looks for any hidden tumor in the skull and tries to remove it, it may be difficult to treat the tumor completely, which requires Post-radiotherapy.

 - Placing a graft: After the lumpectomy, the surgeon closes the opening in the Turkish saddle.
 If necessary, the medical team may suggest taking about 2 cm of abdominal skin to obtain a graft of fat to close the space left by the lumpectomy.

-- Closing the Turkish saddle-implanted opening with a bone graft from the nasal septum, it is possible that an artificial graft may be used in some cases.
-Biological glue is also used on the sphenoid sinus to prevent leakage of cerebrospinal fluid from the brain into the sinuses and nose.
+- Closing the hole created by the Turkish saddle with a bone graft from the nasal septum, it is possible to use an artificial graft in some cases, and biological glue is used on the sphenoid sinus to prevent the leakage of cerebrospinal fluid from the brain into the sinuses and nose.

 What after laparoscopic pituitary tumor removal surgery?